 So what happens when you wait 16 weeks, you check Where’s My Refund?, and the IRS has no record of monies owed?

 If your refund is simply nowhere to be found, you will need to contact the IRS.
-If you work with a tax professional, you may need to sign over Power of Attorney so they can investigate the missing money.
+For those working with a tax professional, sign over Power of Attorney so they can investigate the missing money.

 Be sure to keep copies of any and all correspondence you’ve received from the IRS, especially the letter indicating the amount of your return.